bwogit/CI_PP3_BATTLE/README.md

 - if the user meets all the criteria he is prompted to enter a password with at least 5 characters
 - if the password is < 5 characters or baknk he gets a warning ( invalid password must be at least 5 characters )

+### Game Page

+- Upon sucessfull sign in the user is prompted to select 3 board sizes
+    - 5x5
+    - 6x6
+    - 7x7